 Business Credit Scores

-While personal credit scores range from 300-850, your business credit score will be between 0-100 or 0-300.
+While personal credit scores range from 300-850, your business credit score will generally be between 0-100 or 0-300.
 The scoring factors for a business credit score are pretty similar to those used for personal credit; your credit utilization ratio, payment history, length of credit history, outstanding debts, and public records/derogatory information such as bankruptcies all factor in.
 In addition to these, however, company size and industry risk go into creating your business credit score.

 Each bureau has their own secret recipe for scoring, but those are essentially the ingredients for determining your creditworthiness.